Skip to main content

 §Errors

-If the output equation index is invalid, an ErrorModelError::InvalidOutputEquation is returned.
+If the output equation index is invalid, an [ErrorModelError::InvalidOutputEquation] is returned.

-Add a new error model for a specific output equation
+Add a new error model for a specific output equation or declared label.

 §Arguments

-outeq- The index of the output equation for which to add the error model.model- The AssayErrorModel to add for the specified output equation.
+• model - The AssayErrorModel to add for the specified output equation.

 §Returns